ahmadfurqan7/PowerBI-Project/README.md

 ---

-## Usage Permissions

-- **Open for Exploration:** The dashboards in this repository are open for exploration and utilization.
-Please review the [MIT License]([LICENSE](https://github.com/ahmadfurqan7/PowerBI-Project/blob/main/LICENSE.txt) for details on permissions.

----

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License]([LICENSE](https://github.com/ahmadfurqan7/PowerBI-Project/blob/main/LICENSE.txt).
 Your cooperation is vital in ensuring a collaborative and open environment.